User Agreement for PayPal Service

 10.9 Third Party Permissions.
 You may expressly grant, remove and manage permissions for certain third parties to take certain actions on your behalf by logging into your Account, choosing the Profile subtab under the My Account tab, and selecting API Access, then Manage API Permissions.
 You acknowledge that if you grant permission for a third party to take actions on your behalf, PayPal may disclose certain information about your PayPal Account to this third party.
 Granting permission to a third party does not relieve you of any of your responsibilities under this Agreement.
 You acknowledge and agree that you will not hold PayPal responsible for, and will indemnify PayPal from, any liability arising from the actions or inactions of this third party in connection with the permissions you granted.

-- "Account" or "PayPal Account" means a Personal, Business or Premier Account.
+- "Account" or "PayPal Account" means a Personal or Business Account.

 - "Agreement" means this agreement including all subsequent amendments.